 Think about your email signature, for instance.
 Do you have one?
 If so, what information does it include?
 Could it be more effective?

-Business owners can use their email signatures for:
+Business owners and entrepreneurs can use their email signatures for:

 - showcasing latest products or services